tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 ## `drm:clientToken`

-The `drm:clientToken` tag either contains or links to a piece of information that may be necessary or useful in authenticating or authorizing the client with the DRM server.
+The `drm:clientToken` element either contains or links to a piece of information that may be necessary or useful in authenticating or authorizing the client with the DRM server.
 This information might be necessary to obtain the DRM-encrypted resource, or to decrypt it after obtaining it.

 The `drm:clientToken` tag MAY contain a string leaf node.
 If present, the string value of the leaf node MUST be interpreted as a client token according to the Client Token Protocol.

 The `drm:clientToken` tag MAY contain a `drm:href` attribute.
 If present, the value of `drm:href` MUST be an URL with the `https:` scheme.
 This URL MUST comply with the Client Token Protocol, and its `vnd.librarysimplified/drm-client-registration-token` representation MUST be interpreted as a client token according to the Client Token Protocol.

+The `drm:clientToken` tag MAY define a value for the `drm:vendor` attribute.

-The meaning of the client token obtained from a `drm:clientToken` tag depends on the DRM scheme in use for the enclosing `<opds:link>`.
+The meaning of the `drm:vendor` attribute, and the client token obtained from a `drm:clientToken` tag, depends on the DRM scheme in use for the enclosing `<opds:link>`.

+### `clientToken` under ACS

+When the ACS DRM scheme is in use, and a `drm:clientToken` tag is provided, it MUST also provide a value for `drm:vendor`.
+The value of `drm:vendor` is the name of the vendor that runs the Adobe Vendor ID server.
+This is a value suitable for passing in as the `authority` argument to `initSignInWorkflow` (as described in the Adobe Vendor ID Specification).

 ## `drm:serverToken`